-14 Rocio Gonzalez is the Executive Director of the Futaleufú Riverkeeper.
+14 Rocio Gonzalez is the Executive Director of the Futaleufú Riverkeeper which operates in parnership with Waterkeeper Alliance.

 This model is the platform upon which a select group of actors and multinational corporations continue to trade and utilize Chilean rivers with little room for governmental regulation.
 "This hypothesis is strengthened by the way that other possible uses for non-consumptive water rights that correspond to in-stream uses (e.g. conservation, navigation, recreation, cultural uses) are discriminated against by explicit legal recognition, as objects of property rights" (Prieto 2012, 135).
-As such uses are legally estranged from the water resource on which they depend, the institutionalized preference for hydropower over civilian priority is evident.
+As such uses are legally estranged from the water resource on which they depend, the institutionalized preference for hydropower over civilian prioritization is evident.
 While the Water Code has far more intricacies than these basic concepts, it ultimately instilled a preference for hydropower development through the commodification of Chilean rivers, turning them into virtually cost free resource, and promoting a political misevaluation of social connection to river management.